CKC-Technologies/woocommerce-tunl-payment-gateway/readme.txt

 = Features =
 * Fast and easy setup
-* Accept all major credit cards payments via the Tunl payment gateway on your WooCommerce store
+* Accept all major credit card payments via the Tunl payment gateway on your WooCommerce store
 * Track and confirm successful payments with detailed Order Notes
 * Process automatic refunds directly from your WordPress dashboard